py4dstem/py4D-browser/README.md

 This repository hosts the `pyqt` based graphical 4D--STEM data browser that was originally part of **py4DSTEM** until version 0.13.11.

+## Installation
+Currently, to install you must download or clone the repo and run `python setup.py`.
+`pip` and `conda` installation will be available shortly.

+## Usage
+Run `py4DGUI` in your terminal to open the GUI.
+Then just drag and drop a 4D-STEM dataset into the window!

+## About

 ![py4DSTEM logo](/images/py4DSTEM_logo.png)

 **py4DSTEM** is an open source set of python tools for processing and analysis of four-dimensional scanning transmission electron microscopy (4D-STEM) data.
 Additional information: